epfl-ada/ada-2023-project-vaneau/README.md

 ## Research questions
  *A list of research questions you would like to address during the project.*

+What are the notable differences, if any, between the career trajectories of men and women in Hollywood?
+How do gender-based factors impact opportunities, roles, and longevity in the industry?

+Is there a correlation between the genres actors engage with and the subsequent movies they appear in?
+Do actors tend to be typecast based on the genres they initially perform in, and how does this influence their career paths?

+To what extent do roles in blockbuster films shape an actor's career trajectory in Hollywood?

 ## Proposed additional datasets